The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Bowman County?

-Bowman County, North Dakota has 2 public high schools, along with 0 middle schools and 3 elementary schools.
+Bowman County, North Dakota has 2 public high schools, serving approximately 293 students.

 What is the largest school district in Bowman County?